Hackensack Domestic Violence Attorney

 When a person who claims to be victim of a domestic violence requests a restraining order, the first step in the process is for a judge to issue a temporary restraining order, a TRO.
 The TRO is served on the defendant and the parties are ordered to appear before a judge of the Family Part of the Superior Court of New Jersey to determine if the alleged victim is entitled to a final restraining order, or FRO.

-If you or someone you love is seeking a domestic violence restraining order or needs to defend against an application for a final restraining order, contact Scott Gorman, an experienced and responsive Hackensack Domestic Violence Lawyer at The Gorman Law Firm.
+If you or someone you love is seeking a domestic violence restraining order or needs to defend against an application for a final restraining order, contact Scott Gorman, an experienced and responsive Hackensack domestic violence attorney at The Gorman Law Firm.

 Juveniles Accused of Domestic Violence